desht/ScrollingMenuSign/README.md

 	LINE 3: <title>
 	LINE 4: (BLANK)

-When you left-click such a sign, a menu will be created and associated with the sign, if possible.
+When you punch (i.e. left-click with no held item) such a sign, a menu will be created and associated with the sign, if possible.

 #### Method 3